Stephen Vogt: Coaching and managerial career

+Managerial record

 Personal life

 Vogt is married to Alyssa Vogt (née Ferdaszewski).
 They met when both were attending Azusa Pacific University, where Alyssa was a standout on the college basketball team, playing in all five positions and scoring more than 1,000 points from 2004 to 2007.
 A 2003 graduate of Capital High School in Olympia, Washington, Alyssa has coached girls' basketball at Evergreen State College in Olympia, and the Tumwater High School in Tumwater, Washington.
 Stephen and Alyssa Vogt have three children: a daughter named Payton and two sons named Clark and Bennett.
 Payton was born in 2011, Clark in 2014, and Bennett in 2016.
 The family has previously lived in Olympia, Tumwater, and Oakland.
 Vogt's mother Toni died in July 2016.

 Stephen and Alyssa Vogt support the School of Imagination in Dublin, California, which offers services and support systems to children, including those with special needs, disabilities, and developmental disorders like autism.
 The couple have made multiple visits to work with autistic and special needs children there.
 In November 2016, Vogt received a 2016 Threads of Hope Award from Diablo Magazine for his work with the School of Imagination; the magazine described Vogt and the other winners as "exceptional volunteers who give their time to charitable causes in the East Bay".

 Vogt has been considered a favorite among fans, who saw him as an underdog and everyman.
+In 2014, Oakland fans coined for him the chant "I believe in Stephen Vogt!"
+Vogt won the Catfish Hunter Award for being the Athletics' most inspirational player for three consecutive years and the Dave Stewart Community Service Award for two straight years.
 He was also popular among teammates on each team with which he has played, and is well known for his sense of humor.
 He won the Tampa Bay Rays talent show in both 2009 and 2010, eventually becoming emcee of the shows, and in March 2019 he was voted one of the funniest teammates on the San Francisco Giants in a poll of players.
 He is well known for his impressions of various people, including baseball manager Joe Maddon, a basketball referee, and Matt Foley, the motivational speaker character portrayed by Chris Farley on the sketch comedy series Saturday Night Live.
 Farley was Vogt's favorite actor and the person who inspired him to start doing impressions, and Vogt delivered a speech to the Oakland players at the start of the 2015 season as Matt Foley.
 An interview Vogt delivered as Matt Foley in 2015 won him an Esurance MLB Award for Best Interview, and he also performed his basketball referee impression on the MLB Network talk show Intentional Talk, which generated a great deal of viral Internet attention, and led to the creation of a Vogt referee bobblehead with sound.

-Vogt has aspirations to be a manager in major league baseball one day.
 He has a superstitious habit of getting dressed in a specific sequence each day, including how he pulls on his socks and in what order.